 Board of Directors: A board of 10 directors is elected from the 18 Members of the Foundation.
-Appendix II provides curricula vitae for new Foundation Directors and Officers and for Investment Committee members.
+Appendix II provides curricula vitae for Investment Committee members.

 OUR OPERATIONAL FRAMEWORK

 Our Core Program

 Scientific Advisory Committee: Volunteer scientific and technical experts who assist the Board in defining and adopting relevant conservation policies, designing effective conservation and management tools/processes, applied research priorities and in monitoring Foundation progress and performance.